 - ESP32 Tutorials Hub

-- Lesson 2: ESP32 Libraries and Using the Serial Monitor
+- Part 2: ESP32 Libraries and Using the Serial Monitor

-- Lesson 4: ESP32 Using a Passive Buzzer Tutorial
+- Part 4: ESP32 Using a Passive Buzzer Tutorial

-You have successfully installed the Arduino IDE, configured it for ESP32 development, and uploaded your first program.
+Your Arduino IDE is now installed, configured for ESP32 development, and you have uploaded a working test program.
 If you don't have an ESP32 yet, have a look through our ESP32 guide, exploring popular models, features and applications.
 Ready to grab a board?
 Check out our selection of ESP32 boards available.

-Next lesson: Installing Libraries and Using the Serial Monitor
+Next in the series: Installing Libraries and Using the Serial Monitor